The institute is pleased to present the following ten-week online course offering:

 This cross-cultural and interdisciplinary study provides an introduction to

 the origins, cosmological precepts, creative and meditative practices, and various forms of artistic expression found in Jungian psychology and Tibetan Buddhism, with particular emphasis on the manner in which archetypal imagery and sacred symbols are employed in each discipline as dynamic agents of healing and trans-formation.
 Below you'll find the course outline, learning objectives, bibliography, and an extensive collection of visuals from each tradition.
 After reviewing this material, if you decide that you'd like to engage in this adventure of spiritual exploration and self-discovery, please go to the Contact page of this website and scroll down to "The Sacred Image" section to complete the registration process and/or to make related inquiries.
 The complete course syllabus will be sent out immediately following your registration, and all reading materials and session videos are included in the course fee of $249.
-The lectures typically last about 90 minutes, and live sessions take place at the start and end of the course (April 27th and June 29th) and begin at 10:00 in the morning Pacific Time (USA) and at 7 pm
+The lectures typically last about 90 minutes, and live sessions take place at the start and end of the course (weeks 1 and 10) and are aligned with the dates and times of a given participant's choosing.
+The other lectures (sessions 2 - 9) are prerecorded and are sent out on Saturday of each week, so in a relaxed and flexible manner participants are able to view the presentations at any time after receiving them.

 A COMPARATIVE OVERVIEW